College of California: History

-In 1853, in the recently established town of Oakland, California, noted educators Rev. Henry Durant and Dr. Samuel H. Willey founded the Contra Costa Academy to provide boys with a liberal arts education with a strong emphasis on the classics.
+In 1853, in the recently established town of Oakland, California, noted educators Rev. Henry Durant and Dr. Samuel H. Willey founded the Contra Costa Academy to provide boys with a liberal arts education with a strong emphasis on the classics (i.e., Greek and Latin).
 It was nominally nonsectarian with a general Christian atmosphere, although its trustees, educators, and supporters consisted of a coalition of Congregationalists and Presbyterians.

-This private college preparatory school grew quickly and by 1855, with the benefit of some government grants and a new charter, the newly renamed College of California opened in what by then had become the city of Oakland, on the four blocks bounded by Twelfth, Fourteenth, Franklin and Harrison Streets.
-Despite the new name, it did not add college-level courses until 1860.
+This private college preparatory school grew quickly and by 1855, with the benefit of government grants and a new charter, the newly renamed College of California opened in what by then had become the city of Oakland, on the four blocks bounded by Twelfth, Fourteenth, Franklin and Harrison Streets.
+Despite the new name, it continued to operate as a college preparatory school, only adding college-level courses in 1860.

-Within a few years, the downtown Oakland site had become unsuitable, owing to a lack of room for expansion, and the crowdedness and general rowdiness of the area.
-In 1866, the college trustees sought out a quieter, more rural site for their College.
-They planned to finance this expansion by selling land near the prospective college site.
+Within a few years, the downtown Oakland site had become too small, and in the eyes of the faculty the distractions of a growing city seemed unsuitable for scholarly pursuits.
+In 1866, the college trustees sought out a quieter, more rural site north of Oakland for their College.
+At a time when the East Bay region did not yet have its own municipal water system, they also needed to ensure access to water by buying a large farm to the east which included the headwaters of Strawberry Creek.
+They planned to finance this expansion by buying, developing and selling land to the south of the prospective college site.
 To this end, they formed the "College Homestead Association" and purchased 160 acres (65 hectares) of land north of Oakland on a site that is part of the City of Berkeley today.
-The College hired landscape architecture firm Olmsted, Vaux & Co. for recommendations on the site.
+The college hired landscape architecture firm Olmsted, Vaux & Co. for recommendations on the site.
 Olmsted produced a 25-page survey and plan, dated June 29, 1866.
 Olmsted's work is now regarded as part of the legacy of UC Berkeley's planning, even though it was largely discarded.

+The homestead plan might have worked if all 128 lots had sold out immediately.
+In reality, the lots sold much more slowly than expected, while interest quickly accumulated at a high rate on the loan used to buy the land.
+Undeterred, the trustees formed the "College Water Company", built a reservoir in Strawberry Canyon, and tried to make more money by selling running water to the homesteads and to nearby parts of Oakland.